IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

   ~> **Note**
     `action` allows to start, stop and reboot the instance and it is not recommended to manage the instance from terraform and other clients (UI/CLI) simultaneously, as it would cause unknown behaviour. `start` action can be performed only when the instance is in `stopped` state. `stop` and `reboot` actions can be performed only when the instance is in `running` state.
 It is also recommended to remove the `action` configuration from terraform once it is applied succesfully, to avoid instability in the terraform configuration later.
 - `auto_delete_volume`- (Optional, Bool) If set to **true**, automatically deletes the volumes that are attached to an instance. **Note** Setting this argument can bring some inconsistency in the volume resource, as the volumes is destroyed along with instances.
+- `availability_policy_host_failure` - (Optional, String) The availability policy to use for this virtual server instance.
+The action to perform if the compute host experiences a failure.
+Supported values are `restart` and `stop`.
 - `boot_volume`  (Optional, List) A list of boot volumes for an instance.

   Nested scheme for `boot_volume`: